alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 ![Second version of network](/public/perils-batch-norm/version2.svg) {: .centered }

-Note that in both cases, half the data is MNIST and half the data is SVHN.
+Note that in both cases, half the data is MNIST, half the data is SVHN, and thanks to shared weights, we have the same number of parameters and they're updated in the same way.

 Naively, we'd expect the gradient to be the same in both versions of the model.
 And this is true - until batch norm comes into play.
 In the first approach, the batch statistics are computed on both